netsage-project/netsage-pipeline/website/docs/deploy/docker_install_simple.md

 ---
 id: docker_install_simple
-title: Docker Default Installation Guide
+title:  NetSage Flow Processing Pipeline - Docker Installation Guide
-sidebar_label: Docker Simple
+sidebar_label: Docker Installation
 ---
 In this deployment guide, you will learn how to deploy a basic Netsage setup that includes one sflow and/or one netflow collector.
 If you have more than one collector of either type, or other special situations, see the Docker Advanced guide.